ankane/kms_encrypted/README.md

 1. Leaves you to manage the security of your keys
 2. Doesn’t provide an easy way to rotate your keys
 3. Doesn’t have a great audit trail to see how data has been accessed
+4. Doesn’t let you grant encryption and decryption permission separately

 KMS addresses all of these issues and it’s easy to use them together.